Takla Lake First Nation

-Takla Lake Nation is a First Nation located around Takla Lake, 400 km north of Prince George, British Columbia, Canada.
+Takla Nation is a First Nation located around Takla Lake, 400 km north of Prince George, British Columbia, Canada.
 The main community is at Takla Landing, at the north end of Takla Lake, but the band services 17 reserves totaling 809 hectares.
-Takla Lake First Nation has approximately 650 members.
+Takla Lake First Nation has approximately 950 members.
 It was created by the amalgamation of the Takla Lake and Fort Connelly bands in 1959.

 Facilities

-The main Takla reserve has a number of facilities including the following: